micmejia/bible-dump/NKJV/Ezekiel/Ezek 33.md

 When I say to the righteous _that_ he shall surely live, but he trusts in his own righteousness and commits iniquity, none of his righteous works shall be remembered; but because of the iniquity that he has committed, he shall die.

 ###### 14
-Again, when I say to the wicked, 'You shall surely die,' if he turns from his sin and does [^d]what is lawful and [^e]right,
+Again, when I say to the wicked, 'You shall surely die,' if he turns from his sin and does what is lawful and right,

 ###### 15
 _if_ the wicked restores the pledge, gives back what he has stolen, and walks in the statutes of life without committing iniquity, he shall surely live; he shall not die.